 Reading time : 7 min

 Living with a newly adopted puppy is always particularly exciting.
 The uniquely mischievous nature of puppies promises many moments of sharing, playing, and laughing.
-However, it is important to think about the puppy's education to ensure its happiness.
+However, it is important to think about the puppy's education to ensure their happiness.
 Indeed, living with a trained dog is synonymous with serenity, but contrary to what many people think, dog training is not all sunshine and rainbows.

-While it may seem simple to start training a puppy and teach it to be clean, for example, long-term obedience or the right attitudes to adopt can be far less easy.
+While it may seem simple to start training a puppy and teach them to be clean, for example, long-term obedience or the right attitudes to adopt can be far less easy.
 With this in mind, it may be necessary or even beneficial to call on the services of a dog trainer to learn how to train your puppy with the right attitude.
 After all, dog training books only give theoretical information and do not offer the interactivity that can really make a difference.
 Vets can also advise dog owners to consult a dog trainer in case of inappropriate behaviour.

 Calling in a dog trainer does not mean that the owner is incompetent, but rather is a way of ensuring that the right things are done, that the right attitudes are adopted concerning the puppy or dog, and that this is done right from the start.